geoffgraham/FoundationWP/README.md

 All Javascript for the theme is enqueued by WordPress in `lib/functions/enqueue-scripts.php`.
 You can add your own scripts to `js/` and enqueue them the same way.
 This is the method recommended by WordPress.

+### Library

+I prefer using a directory that is dedicated for all my development assets, so I added `lib/` for you to do just that.
+This is where all the theme functions are kept and imported by `functions.php` but you can also use this directory to creates more directories for other assets, such as fonts, images, etc.

 ## Learn More About WordPress

 [WordPress Codex](http://codex.wordpress.org)